Seth Godin: 10 lessons for marketing in the new normal

 “Possibility is where you find it.
 We each have more to offer than the world expects.
 And growth is something we’re capable of, as soon as we’re committed to seeing what we can contribute.”

-This quote from the world renowned Seth Godin is a timely and inspiring reminder as businesses and economies begin to reopen and work to understand how consumer behaviours, attitudes, and preferences have changed forever.
+This quote from the world-renowned Seth Godin is a timely and inspiring reminder as businesses and economies begin to reopen and work to understand how consumer behaviors, attitudes, and preferences have changed forever.

 Yes.
 Most of what we knew about our customers has changed at an unprecedented rate.
 But brands still have an important role.
 The new challenge is finding your role and purpose in this new reality.

-“Marketing is everything – it’s how you answer the phone, the prices you charge, what you do for your employees, your ability to exceed expectations, and much more.
-The marketers job in the new normal is to make the organisation work for its customers.
+“Marketing is everything - it’s how you answer the phone, the prices you charge, what you do for your employees, your ability to exceed expectations, and much more.
+The marketer's job in the new normal is to make the organization work for its customers.
 That requires you to have a say and a critical input,” says Godin.

-2 – Marketing isn’t a cost centre – it’s the future
+2. Marketing isn’t a cost center - it’s the future

 With budgets limited, Godin recommends businesses focus resources on reaching their core audience of fans - what he calls the smallest viable market - and leveraging the powerful word of mouth marketing and influence this will bring.